Package 'arcgeocoder'

 Title: Geocoding with the 'ArcGIS' REST API Service

-Description: Lite interface for finding locations of addresses or businesses around the world using the 'ArcGIS' REST API service <https://developers.arcgis.com/rest/geocode/api-reference/overview-world-geocoding-service.htm>.
-Address text can be converted to location candidates and a location can be converted into an address.
-No API key required.
+Description: Lightweight interface for converting addresses into geographic coordinates and coordinates into addresses using the 'ArcGIS' REST API service <https://developers.arcgis.com/rest/geocode/api-reference/overview-world-geocoding-service.htm>.
+Address text can be converted to location candidates and locations can be converted into addresses.
+No API key is required.

 Maintainer: Diego Hernangómez <[email protected]>